yaqwsx/PcbDraw/README.md

 There are also examples of usage in the `examples` directory.

+## PcbDraw seems to be broken!

+Please, read [FAQ](doc/faq.md) first.
+If it does not answer your problem, feel free to open issue on GitHub.

 ## Running with KiCAD nightly (v5.99)

 If you would like to use PcbDraw with KiCAD nightly, you can!
 Just point